lap309/Machine-Learning/Use Cases/Churn Analysis/readme.md

 ### Define Churn: Things to Consider
 - How are we defining a "user"?
 For example, is someone who uses the product/service only once then enver again going to be considered churn?
 What if they buy a product, then don't buy anything for 9 months, then buy again?
 Are they a new customer or a returning customer?
+  <br> ex: a user who hasn't taken any actino on the website in 4 months
+- A churn period that is too long risks predictive models with low churn rates and reduces performance.
+A churn period that is too short makes it difficult for the business to take action or gather enough data on churn causes.
 - Is there some minimal threshold after which a user should be considered and included in churn analysis? hwat is the time period/time frame?
 - Do we want to perform segmentation based on their behavior?
 Which customers do we care about? churn reduction campaigns should be targeted towards a well defined customer segment
 - How are we defining churn?
 When do we consider a consumer lost?
 When do we consider a customer at risk?